Durham's Outdoor Adventure Guide

 Nature is calling.
 Plan your outdoor adventure in Durham.

 It's always open, mostly free, and widely accessible – there's no place like Durham's great outdoors.

-Grab your hiking shoes and get ready to enjoy the sunshine and gorgeous views on the trails at Eno River State Park.
+Grab your hiking shoes and bask in the sunshine and gorgeous views on the Eno River State Park trails.
 With tons of protected wilderness, there are plenty of places to hike, bike, fish, and paddle.
 Make sure to trek across the hanging bridge for close-up views of the river on your visit.